jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_2_Linear_Regression_Walkthrough.md

 Test our predictions on the in-sample data the model is exposed to and then score it.

+## Re-Assemble the Model and predict on the training  data.
 1. Re-predict on the model using the `X_train` and not the `X_test`
 <pre><code>in_sample_predictions = model.predict(X_train)</code></pre>